Jonathan King, Cambridge (CD7), Board Co-Chair; chair, Books Not Bombs working group; vice chair, Nuclear Disarmament Working Group

 Maryellen Kurkulos, Fall River (CD4), Treasurer

 Maryellen Kurkulos grew up in Fall River and has lived in New York, Baltimore and Athens, Greece.
 A graduate of Wellesley College, she received her doctorate in Biological Sciences from Columbia University and has been a researcher and professor of molecular biology and genetics.
 She has been involved in a range of anti-war and social justice activism including organizing for the Budget For All-MA campaign, Occupy Fall River, and Our Revolution Greater Fall River.
 She attended Z Media Institute, the annual summer school in Woods Hole run by cofounders of Z Magazine.
 She speaks Demotic Greek and has freelanced as an interpreter.
-She has chaired our Communications Committee and 2022 Planning Group, and is a member of our Executive Committee.
+She has chaired our Communications Committee and 2022 Planning Group, and is currently chair of MAPA’s webinar committee.
+She is a member of our Executive Committee.

 Susan Mirsky, Newton (CD4), Nuclear Disarmament Working Group chair